Speakers

 Laurence Petit joined CEA at the end of 2019 as Technical Innovation Advisor to the Chairman and CEO, François Jacq, a role she held until the end of 2021.
 She has been Director for Innovation at CEA since 2022.
 She is specifically responsible for the strategic and operational management of all CEA's start-up support programs (10 to 15 spinoff creations each year) and for managing CEA Investissement subsidiary.

-Investment Director, Supernova Invest
+Managing Partner, Supernova Invest

-Investment Director, Supernova Invest
+Managing Partner, Supernova Invest

 Bio: